 In the centre of the castle is the King's Bedchamber (La Chambre du Roi), and everyone passing have to bow in front of it.
 Rank and status dictated everything in Versailles; not least among that list was one's lodgings.
-Louis XIV envisaged Versailles as a seat for all the Bourbons, as well as his troublesome nobles.
-These nobles were, so to say, placed within a "gilded cage" (Duc de Saint-Simon).
-Luxury and opulence was not always in the description given to their residences.
-Many nobles had to make do with one or two room apartments; forcing many nobles to buy town-houses in proper Versailles, keeping their palace rooms for changes of clothes or entertaining guests, rarely sleeping there.
-Rooms at Versailles were immensely useful for an ambitious courtier.
-They allowed to palace residents easy and constant access to the monarch, essential to their ambitions, and gave them constant access to the latest gossip and news.
+Louis XIV envisaged Versailles as a seat for all the Bourbons, as well as h

 Life at the court was narrowly regulated by court etiquette. Étiquette became the means of social advancement for the court.